MSTP Internal Admissions

 The internal program is intended for medical students who have engaged in an early and extensive research experience (usually as part of a scholarly concentration), and who have now decided to pursue a PhD as an extension of that work.

-MD students interested in obtaining a PhD degree at Stanford are eligible to apply for MSTP funding as early as Winter quarter of M2 (or M2B if splitting the pre-clerkship curriculum).
-Students may also apply to a Stanford PhD program separately.
+MD students interested in obtaining a PhD degree at Stanford are eligible to apply for MSTP funding in Winter quarter of their M2 year (or M2B if splitting the preclinical curriculum).
+Students may also pursue a PhD without MSTP funding by applying directly to a PhD program.

 • In good standing at the Stanford School of Medicine.